Lance Henson

 Lance Henson (born September 20, 1944) is a Cheyenne poet.
-Henson was born in Washington, D.C. and grew up near Calumet, Oklahoma, where his grandparents raised him in the traditions of the Cheyenne tribe.
-He has published 28 volumes of poetry, which have been translated into 25 languages.
+Henson was born in Washington, D.C., and grew up near Calumet, Oklahoma, where his grandparents raised him in the traditions of the Cheyenne tribe.
+He has published 50 volumes of poetry, which have been translated into 25 languages.
 He has been described as the "foremost Cheyenne poet now writing."

 Early life

-Henson was born in Washington, D.C. on September 20, 1944.
+Henson was born in Washington, D.C., on September 20, 1944.
 He is of Cheyenne, Oglala, and Cajun ancestry.
-He grew up near Calumet, Oklahoma, where he was raised by his grandparents, who taught him the traditions and culture of the Cheyenne tribe.
+He grew up near Calumet, Oklahoma, where he was raised by his grandparents who immersed him in the traditions and culture of the Cheyenne tribe.
 After graduating from high school, he served in the U.S. Marine Corps in the Vietnam War.
 He later became a member of the Cheyenne Dog Soldier Society, an organization of Cheyenne veterans.
 He attended Oklahoma College of Liberal Arts (now the University of Science and Arts of Oklahoma), where he earned a Bachelor of Arts degree in English.
 He earned a Ford Foundation Scholarship, which allowed him to undertake graduate studies at the University of Tulsa, where he earned a Master of Arts degree in Creative Writing.